auth0/docs/articles/api/authentication/_multifactor-authentication.md

 ### Remarks

-- If you already know that OTP is supported by the user and you don't want to request a different factor, you can skip this step an go directly to __Verify with one-time password (OTP)__ below.
+- This endpoint does not support enrollment; the user must be enrolled with the preferred method before requesting a challenge.
 - Auth0 chooses the challenge type based on the application's supported types and types the user is enrolled with.
 - An `unsupported_challenge_type` error is returned if your application does not support any of the challenge types the user has enrolled with.
-- This endpoint does not support enrollment; the user must be enrolled with the preferred method before requesting a challenge.
 - An `unsupported_challenge_type` error is returned if the user is not enrolled.
 - **(early access only)** If the user is not enrolled, you will get a `association_required` error, indicating the user needs to enroll to use MFA.
-Check [Add an authenticator](/api/authentication#add-an-authenticator) below to see how to proceed.
+Check [Add an authenticator](#add-an-authenticator) below on how to proceed.

 ## Verify with one-time password (OTP)